semajrd1/Abaqus-Macros/README.md

    - **Description**: This directory contains scripts for simulating composite straps subjected to pin loading.
 The macros automate the setup and analysis processes, enabling efficient evaluation of stress distributions and failure modes in composite materials.

 2. **Isight Mesh Convergence Framework/SLJ DOE**:
-   - **Description**: This directory includes macros that integrate with the Isight framework to perform mesh convergence studies and DOE analyses on Single Lap Joints.
-The scripts help in assessing the impact of various parameters on the performance and reliability of SLJs.
+   - **Description**: This directory includes macros that integrate with the Isight framework to perform mesh convergence studies and DOE analyses on pin-loaded connections.
+The scripts help in assessing the impact of various parameters on the performance and reliability of mechanical joints.

 3. **Pin-Loaded Composite**:
    - **Description**: This directory offers macros focused on the analysis of pin-loaded composite structures.
 The scripts streamline the modeling and simulation processes, facilitating the investigation of mechanical behavior under different loading conditions.